November 2018 Gaza–Israel clashes: International response

 Condemnations from international parties were mixed, some blamed Hamas for the clashes, others Israel and yet others both sides.

 Jason Greenblatt, US President Donald Trump's envoy to the Middle East put the blame for the recent spur of violence on Hamas, "Gaza terrorists are once again attacking Israel with rockets and mortars. ...
 Israel must once again use military force to protect its citizens.
 We stand with Israel in its defense against these attacks. ...
 This violence is preventing true assistance to the people of Gaza."
 As did Austrian Chancellor Sebastian Kurz who on Tuesday condemned the rocket attacks from Gaza and called for violence to stop immediately.

 Czech Republic President Milos Zeman said that Israel reserves the right to an "aggressive response" to the bombardment of its citizens and France's foreign ministry condemned the barrage rockets fired by Hamas "in the strongest terms".

 Ibrahim Kalin, spokesperson to the Turkish president said "These attacks have once again shown Israel’s unlawful, tyrannical, and occupying stance."
 Syria slammed Israeli actions.

 Other parties urged restraint on both sides.
 On Monday, the UN Mideast envoy Nickolay Mladenov tweeted that the "#UN is working closely with #Egypt and all concerned to ensure that #Gaza steps back from the brink.
 The escalation in the past 24hrs is EXTREMELY dangerous and reckless."

 EU ambassador to Israel Emanuele Giaufret urged everyone to "step back from the brink."

-On Tuesday Kuwait, Bolivia and Abbas requested an urgent meeting with the UN Security Council to discuss Gaza.
+On Tuesday Kuwait, Bolivia and Palestinian President Mahmoud Abbas requested an urgent meeting with the UN Security Council to discuss Gaza.
 The request was granted and the Security Council announced that it would convene later that day.
 Danny Danon, Israel's envoy to the UN, cautioned that Israel would "not accept a call for 'both sides to act with restraint.'"
 The council, however, failed to agree on any action.